camunda/camunda-docs-static/enterprise/content/announcement.md

 ---

-This page contains important announcements from the Camunda enterprise support.
-In the following section we list information about changes to the supported environments and schedule end of maintenace dates for specific versions of the Camunda BPM platform.
-The announced end of maintenance dates are based on our standard support period of 18 month.
+This page contains important announcements from Camunda's Enterprise Support.
+In the following section we list information about changes to the supported environments and scheduled end of maintenance dates for specific versions of the Camunda BPM platform.
+The announced end of maintenance dates are based on our standard support period of 18 months.

 # List of Announcements

 ## Camunda BPM 7.8

-__Release Date:__ scheduled for 30st of November 2017
+__Release Date:__ scheduled for 30th of November 2017

 __End of Maintenance:__ 31st of May 2019